 The two closest airports to Bryce Canyon are Las Vegas (LAS), a four and half hour drive, and Salt Lake City (SLC ) at just over a four-hour drive.
 If you fly in you will need to rent a car to make the rest of the journey to the park.

 Drive in to Bryce Canyon

-If you are planning a family road trip, don’t miss our post on Road Trip Essentials: What to Pack for the Ultimate Road Trip.
+If you are planning a family road trip, don’t miss our post on essential road trip gear.